LIPS-scheme/lips/REFERENCE.md

 (. obj . args)
 (get obj . args)

-Function use object as base and keep using arguments to get the property of JavaScript object.
-Arguments need to be a strings. e.g. `(. console "log")` if you use any function inside LIPS is will be weakly bind (can be rebind), so you can call this log function without problem unlike in JavaScript when you use
+This function uses an object as a base and keeps using arguments to get the property of JavaScript object.
+Arguments need to be a strings. e.g. `(. console "log")` if you use any function inside LIPS it will be weakly bound (can be rebound), so you can call this log function without problem unlike in JavaScript when you use
 `var log = console.log`.
-`get` is an alias because . don't work in every place, e.g. you can't pass it as argument.
+`get` is an alias because . doesn't work everywhere, e.g. you can't pass it as an argument.
 ```

 ## *
 ```
 (* . numbers)

-Multiplicate all numbers passed as arguments.
+Multiplies all numbers passed as arguments.
 If single value is passed it will return that value.
 ```